-What Is The Long Night On 'Game Of Thrones'?
-Theories Explain Why Jon Snow Is So Worried
+These Theories About The Long Night Might Explain Why Jon Is So Worried On 'GOT'

 When Jon Snow met Daenerys Targaryen on Game of Thrones, it didn't go exactly as fans might have hoped.
 While Dany insisted this "King in the North" bend the knee, Jon talked in terms of apocalyptic end times, citing the oncoming "Long Night."
 He isn't the only one talking about it either.
 We've heard several characters worry about this phenomenon over the last few episodes.
 But what is the Long Night on Game Of Thrones and why does it worry them so?